Complaints Procedure

 Legal Ombudsman

-We very much hope that this will not be necessary but if you remain dissatisfied after receiving our final response to your complaint (including a complaint relating to an invoice) you can contact the Legal Ombudsman as follows:
+If we are unable to resolve your complaint, then you may be entitled to have the complaint independently reviewed by the legal ombudsman.
+The legal ombudsman investigates complaints about issues relating to services provided by a lawyer.
+We very much hope that this will not be necessary, but if you remain dissatisfied after receiving our final response to your complaint (including a complaint relating to an invoice), you can contact the Legal Ombudsman as follows:

 If you wish to refer a complaint to the Legal Ombudsman, it should be done within: